brudfors/UniRes/README.md

 y, mat, p_y = model.fit()
 # Outputs are: reconstructed data (y), output affine (mat), paths to reconstructions (p_y)
 ```
-More details of the algorithm settings can be found in the declaration of the dataclass `'Settings()`' in `'nires.py`'.
+More details of algorithm settings can be found in the declaration of the dataclass `Settings()` in `nires.py`.